RRISTM/stm32_threadx/doc/theory_utility/thredx_mutex.md

 Mutex get is similar to queue we will use `tx_mutex_get`.
 First parameter is mutex handle `mutex_ptr` second is waiting time from TX_NO_WAIT(0x0) to TX_WAIT_FOREVER(0xFFFFFFFF).

-As example mutex is protecting the GPIO to give access only one thread.
+As example mutex is protecting the GPIO to give access to only one thread.

 ```c
 VOID my_thread_entry (ULONG initial_input)